dpt/The-Great-Escape-in-C/README.md

 * Separate logic and data.
 Place large data blobs in external source files.

 ### Editing tips
-I usually edit the C code side-by-side in a three-pane configuration.
+I usually edit the C code side-by-side in a three-pane configuration in Vim.
 I have `TheGreatEscape.c` open alongside `TheGreatEscape.skool` and `TheGreatEscape.ctl`.
 This lets me see the original Z80, the interpreted logic and the reimplemented C simultaneously.

 # (Major) TODOs
 * Fix coordinate order in pos structures: (y,x) -> (x,y).

 # Further (Planned) Changes
 ## Variable resolution
-The goal in this project, other than an understanding the original game, is to bring the compelling escapade to modern platforms.
+The goal in this project, other than an understanding the original game, is to bring the escapade to modern platforms.
 Those platforms feature various modern marvels including high resolution, high density screens and capacitive touch screens.

 Bearing in mind the various new devices on which the game will be run we must allow for changes to screen resolution, screen density and input devices.
 So some hard-coded constants for the dimensions of the screen will be replaced with references to variables kept in the game state.